bilo-io/draft-js-guide/src/app/pages/lesson2/README.md

 ### Decorators

+To create a decorator you need to do the following:
+1. create a `strategy` which triggers with certain content in the editor
+2. create a `component` that get's used when the strategy is triggered
+3. register the strategy and component when initialising the editor, using `CompositeDecorator`

+We cover the usage of decorators as a plugin in [Lesson 4](https://github.com/bilo-io/draft-js-guide/tree/master/src/app/pages/lesson4#decorators)

 ### Entities

 An [entity](https://draftjs.org/docs/advanced-topics-entities.html#content) is an object that represents metadata for a range of text within a Draft editor.
 It has three properties: